 “I never got the feeling you did anything because you actually enjoyed it.
 It was always one-upping someone else.
 Always for show.
 You never lived for yourself, Sam.
-You just put a performance for others, especially your father.
+You just put on a performance for others, especially your father.
 That’s why you feel miserable; because I remind you of that fact.”

 Perhaps Samantha had already came to the same conclusion before; whatever the case, Perse’s words resonated with her, the girl stopping to glare at her fellow bandmate to look at her feet, despondent.